jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-free-music-from-youtube-to-your-project-folder.md

 # Downloading Free Music Into Your Project Folder

 Some websites offer free MP3 music files for download.
-If you download an MP3, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, that portion portion of your project will not work.
+If you download an MP3, it needs to live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, that portion portion of your project will not work.

 ## YouTube

-YouTube offers free music MP3 files for download.
-If you download an MP3 from YouTube, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, the audio portion of your project will not work.

 1. Open Chrome and go to following URL: [https://www.youtube.com/audiolibrary/music](https://www.youtube.com/audiolibrary/music)
 2. Browse the music library and select a track that fits your project.